 - check in with your probation department.2

 These are not the only kinds of restrictions or requirements that can be placed on an offender.
-A court is given a great deal of discretion in creating terms and conditions during your probation period.
+A court is given a great deal of discretion in creating terms and conditions during the probation period.

 - revocation of your “house arrest” or home detention;